Get the best Bluetooth headphones under $100 right now.

 - Earpads get a bit sweaty

-On the other hand, if ANC is enabled, the overall signature gets brighter, with less bass and more focused presentation.
+On the other hand, if ANC is enabled, the overall signature gets brighter, with less bass and a more focused presentation.
 While the latter sounds more Hi-Fi, the rumble from before is practically gone.

 These are full-sized Bluetooth headphones with active noise-cancellation that work reasonably well in most situations, especially if you want to take them on public transport to cancel out annoying engine noise.